VESL - Volunteers for Elementary School Literacy

 VESL keeps kids reading in district elementary schools

 It’s just another busy morning in the media center at Stonebridge Elementary School.
 The media specialist is helping several students with their research projects, while also giving a lesson on keyboarding skills to another group.
 Several giant stacks of books are piled on the counter as kids return last week’s reading materials, and a line forms at the desk as they wait to check out this week’s favorites.
-As the teacher gets pulled in four different directions, the stack of books gets ever taller.
-How can she ever keep up?
+As the teacher gets pulled in four different directions, how can she ever give the students the attention they need?

 Enter the VESL (Volunteers for Elementary School Literacy) volunteers from the Stillwater Sunrise Rotary Club.

-Now into our fourth school year, SSR Rotarians along with community volunteers who have learned of our VESL program devote hours of their time volunteering in four of the school district's elementary schools; Stonebridge, Rutherford, Andersen and Brookview elementary schools.
-Each week volunteers restock the library shelves with hundreds of books, assist in checking out other books, and work with students to find materials on bookshelves.
-However, the volunteers spend the majority of their time assisting teachers in grades Kindergarten through third grade by reading with students and helping them practice their literacy skills; all with the goal in mind of bringing our students to grade level reading before they reach fourth grade.
+Since the 2020-21 school year, SSR Rotarians and community volunteers devote hours of their time volunteering in four of the school district's elementary schools: Stonebridge, Rutherford, Andersen and Brookview elementary schools.
+Each week these volunteers assist teachers in grades Kindergarten through third grade by reading with students and helping them practice their literacy skills; all with the goal in mind of bringing our students to grade level reading before they reach fourth grade.

 “We got started because there is a big need here,” Dave Waldschmidt said.
 “There’s a big need from the standpoint of kids needing more time to read.
 And there is a big need here because the media center staff has been reduced.”

 Over the years, budget cuts and changes in programming and state standards have had an impact on media centers in the district.
 Media specialists have become few and far between and those that remain split their time between two or even three buildings.
-With their limited time in each school being focused on instructing students, there is very little time left for reading with students, checking in books or restocking the shelves.
+With their limited time in each school being focused on instructing students, there is very little time left for reading with students.